Farhad Hajiyev

-Farhad Majid oghlu Hajiyev (Fərhad Məcid oğlu Hacıyev, 1980, Sumgait) is the Deputy Minister of Youth and Sports of Azerbaijan Republic.
+Farhad Majid oghlu Hajiyev (Fərhad Məcid oğlu Hacıyev, 1980, Sumgait) is the deputy minister of youth and sports of Azerbaijan Republic.

 Biography

-Farhad Hajiyev was born in 1980 in Sumgait.
-He received a bachelor's degree in International Relations at Azerbaijan University in 1995–1999 and a master's degree in 1999–2001.
+Hajiyev was born in 1980 in Sumgait.
+He completed a bachelor's degree in international relations at Azerbaijan University between 1995 and 1999, and completed a master's degree between 1999 and 2001.
 In 2007 he graduated from Azerbaijan State University of Economics with a master's degree in finance.
 He graduated from the course of Harvard Kennedy School for senior government officials in 2008.
-He is a PhD in Philosophical Sciences.
+He is a PhD in philosophical sciences.